British Waterways: Other inland waterways in Britain

 The Environment Agency is the navigation authority for the non-tidal River Thames, rivers in the Fens and East Anglia and some other waterways.
 The Port of London Authority is that for the tidal section of the Thames.
 The Broads Authority is the navigation authority for the Norfolk Broads.
-The Manchester Ship Canal, Bridgewater Canal, Basingstoke Canal, Cam and Chelmer and Blackwater Navigation were managed by other authorities.
+The Manchester Ship Canal, Bridgewater Canal, Basingstoke Canal, Neath and Tennant Canal, Cam and Chelmer and Blackwater Navigation were managed by other authorities.